 If you're registered disabled and want to adapt your home (to make it easier to live independently) you can arrange an occupational therapy assessment via our Customer Access and Assessment Team.

-- minor adaptations which these include rails, half-steps, door entry systems, and other small works
+- minor adaptations which include rails, half-steps, door entry systems

 - major adaptations which are larger alterations including ramps, stair lifts, through floor lifts, level access showers, widening of paths or doors